5 Things to Know About Embryo Donation Jan 25, 2022 | by Donor Nexus

 Gender selection with embryo adoption/donation - sex chromosomes are determined through genetic testing and listed on the online profile.

-3. Flexible Options for Open ID or Anonymous Donations
+3. Flexible Options for Open ID, Identified, or Nonidentified Donations

-At Donor Nexus, we proudly offer both anonymous and open ID donations to accommodate the wishes and desires of the embryo donor(s) and recipient(s).
+At Donor Nexus, we proudly offer both nonidentified and open ID donations to accommodate the wishes and desires of the embryo donor(s) and recipient(s).

 We also offer our Independent Match Embryo Coordination Program to facilitate communication between embryo donors and recipients who have found each other on their own.

-While most donors and recipients do opt for anonymous, open donations are becoming a more popular option and we’re proud to have a good selection to accommodate both preferences.
+While most donors and recipients do opt for nonidentified donations, open IP donations are becoming a more popular option and we’re proud to have a good selection to accommodate both preferences.

 Learn more: